March 1923

 Having learnt about a column of an anti-Treaty column billeted around Garrane (or Gurrane) Hills or Mountains near Cahirciveen, Co.
 Kerry, the pro-Treaty army sends out three columns in an attempt to encircle the entire column.

 One of the pro-Treaty columns surrounds the O’Connell farmhouse in which a number of anti-Treaty men are staying.
 After a gun battle, six anti-Treaty men surrender (including Kerry No. 3 Brigade V/C Denis Daly; Brigade QM Dan O’Connor and 1st Battalion O/C Michael Griffin).
 The remainder of the anti-Treaty column manages to escape towards Glencar.
+Two Free State soldiers, Lieutenant Timothy O’Shea (from Cahirciveen) and Sergeant Jeremiah Quaine were killed in this encounter.

-Two pro-Treaty soldiers, Lieutenant Timothy O’Shea (from Cahirciveen) and Sergeant Jeremiah Quaine were killed.
-Private William Healy (from Valentia) is killed and two pro-Treaty soldiers are wounded in another firefight.
-According to Macardle, only one anti-Treaty man (engineer Dan Clifford) was killed but it would seem that, during follow-up operations on the 6th, Volunteer Sean T. O’Sullivan was killed at Gleesk, near Glenbeigh.
+According to Macardle, only one anti-Treaty man (engineer Dan Clifford) was killed but it would seem that, during follow-up operations on March 6th, Volunteer Sean T. O’Sullivan was killed at Gleesk, near Glenbeigh.

 Macardle (1998), pgs 28-29; Horgan (2018), pgs 103-104; Doyle (2008), pg 268-270; O’Farrell (1997), pgs 201, 205, 210, 214, 219,